LopesEduarda/Javascript/README.md

-Exercícios e explicações de Javascript para fixação!
+Javascript exercises and explanations for fixing.